 - Zapier has many more apps available for integration than Make does — 3,000 or so versus about 1,000.
 Check if your favorites are among them.

-- Make is a lot cheaper than Zapier is, but Zapier offers more versatility.
+- The main difference between Make (Integromat) and Zapier is that Make is a lot cheaper in comparison, but Zapier offers more versatility.